How Many Fish Can I Put in a 55-gallon Freshwater Tank?

 Depending on the quality of the water filter in your tank, it may be able to contain more fish than it would have without a filter.

 The main reason why it is advisable to keep a smaller population of fish is because of the build-up of dirt.
-But with a water filter, the dirt will be removed as soon as they introduced into the tank.
+But with a water filter, the dirt will be removed as soon as it is introduced into the tank.

 There are also biological filters composed mainly of bacteria that break down the harmful nitrogenous chemicals being introduced through the feces of the fish.